Will my credits transfer?

 How do I set up a campus visit?

 Visiting campus is a great way to experience student life at Multnomah!
 We have several visit events throughout the year, and we can also set up personalized visits.
-To register for a visit event or request a personalized visit, click here.
+Register for a visit event or request a personalized visit here.

 I’m an older student.
 Will I fit in at MU?